Shaen-ai/mapsy-widget/DEPLOYMENT.md

 # Mapsy Widget Deployment Guide

-## Current Version: 1.0.52
+## Current Version: 1.0.54

 This guide ensures the latest version with Wix SDK integration is properly deployed.

-## What's New in 1.0.52
+## What's New in 1.0.54

+✅ **Graceful Error Handling**
+- Falls back to regular fetch when `site.auth()` fails
+- Prevents double initialization of wixService
+- Works both on Wix sites and standalone (non-Wix) environments
+- Comprehensive error logging

 ✅ **Wix SDK Integration with @wix/site**
-- Uses `site.auth()` for proper authentication
+- Uses `site.auth()` for proper authentication when available
-- Automatic instance token retrieval
+- Automatic instance token retrieval on published Wix sites
 - Comprehensive instance logging

 ✅ **Enhanced API Requests**
-- Uses `wixClient.fetchWithAuth()` as recommended by Wix
+- Uses `wixClient.fetchWithAuth()` when on Wix with auth
+- Falls back to regular authenticated fetch with manual token
+- Falls back to unauthenticated fetch if no token available
 - Sends instance information in custom headers
-- Full authentication logging for debugging
+- Full request logging for debugging

 ✅ **Instance Information**
 - Instance ID detection and logging